Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Default | Description
 --------- | ------- | -----------
-game_uuid | undefined | The uuid of the game for which you are requesting pools.
+game_uuid | null | The uuid of the game for which you are requesting pools.
 This can be obtained from the `/r/games/upcoming` list of games.

 ### Response Parameters

 Parameter | Default | Description
 --------- | ------- | -----------
 pools | [] | Array of objects.
 An array of open pool objects for the specified game.

 Each pool object includes the following fields:

 Field | Default | Description
 --------- | ------- | -----------
 start_at | n/a | opening time of the pool in epoch milliseconds UTC
 description | null | textual title of the pool money_at_stake | 0.0 | total value of points in the pool - not for a specific target finish_at | null | closing time of the pool in epoch milliseconds UTC distributions | [] | array of distribution objects for each target in the pool including user_id[] of predictors, the current multiplier, the target_id, and total amount for each target